The Steamy East

 "I wanted to reverse the stereotypical thing of the little Chinese woman and the macho American guy," May has said in an interview.

-Now, in Chicago forensic pathologist Margaret Campbell and Beijing detective Li Yan, we have the stereotype of liberated yet cautious American female medical examiner, and an equally cautious Chinese investigator who doubles as her lover.
+Now, in Chicago forensic pathologist Margaret Campbell and Beijing detective Li Yan, we have a thriller facsimile of a liberated yet cautious American female medical examiner, and an equally cautious Chinese investigator who doubles as her lover.

 So far, six titles have appeared in the series.